Positive family relationships when you have an autistic child

 For example, additional medical bills and therapies can cause financial strain.
-Changing roles and responsibilities can lead to resentment if either you or your partner feel that responsibilities aren’t being shared fairly.
+And changing roles and responsibilities can lead to resentment if either you or your partner feel that responsibilities aren’t being shared fairly.

 Your relationship with extended family

-It might take extended family some time to get used to the idea of ASD and what it means for your child.
-These family members have their own unique relationships with your child.
+You might need to give extended family and trusted friends information so they can understand autism and what it means for your child.
 In time, they’ll find a way to adjust to your child’s needs and their roles in your child’s life.

 - Think about your family’s interests and the things you do that are fun for everyone.
 Identify as many as possible and write them down.
-It can be useful to have a few activities on your list that don’t take up much time.
-This means you can still do something together as a family, even if you’re pressed for time.
-Try to do one thing from your list every week.
-It might be as simple as a trip to the park or enjoying a meal together.
+Include some that don’t take up much time, so you can still do something together as a family, even if you’re pressed for time.
+You could try to do one thing from your list every week.
+It might be as simple as a trip to the park or a game of cards.

-- Get everyone in the family to write down one good thing about every other person in the family – for example, a skill or an interest.
-Include your child with ASD.
-Do this each night for a week.
+- Get everyone in the family to write down one good thing about every other person in your family.
+For example, it could be an interest or a skill, like being organised in the mornings.
+Try doing this every day for a week.
 At the end of the week, share your ideas.

-- Choose one family member’s strength – it could be time-keeping or being good at getting organised to go out.
-Think and talk about new ways the family can make the most of this strength during daily routines.
+- Choose one family member’s strength and talk about new ways your family can make the most of this strength during daily routines.
 Try these ideas out for one week, and then talk about the experience.